Updated 01-03-22 by Janice Jones

 Knitting charts and written instructions are equally useful for gaining your mastery and having more pleasure from knitting.
 Very many knitting instruction provide both versions of the pattern - graphical charts and written descriptions.

 All designers describing their knit patterns in charts follow the same logic.
-This logic is based....right, on the common sense and a natural way of knitting.
+This logic is based on common sense and a natural way of knitting.

-Different sources of knitting patterns use different (slightly... :) symbols presenting their patterns.
-Fortunately, each chart has a stitch key, which explains what kind of stitches has to be used to knit a pattern.
+Different sources of knitting patterns use (slightly) different symbols describing their patterns.
+Fortunately, each chart has a stitch key, which explains what kind of stitches has to be used, to knit the pattern.

-Once we reached the end of the row, we turn our knitting over and begin second row facing the back of the work.
+Once we reached the end of the row, we turn our knitting over and begin the second row facing the back of the work.

 At the end of the second row we turn our knitting over once